StoryDevelopment/SCT/README.md

 - python3.6
 ## qucik start
-This model need at least 6GB of GPU RAM. if you meet these conditions you can use flowing cmd to qucik start
+- Run as following to quick start the model if your running envirement at least GPU RAM 6GB:

 python cli.py

-if you don't have a gpu, you can run model by flow
+- Run as following if no GPU to use:

 python cli.py --device_type cpu

-if your gpu RAM < 6GB, you can use --batch_size to set batch set <100
+- set batch-size <100 if no enough GPU RAM

 ## note
 - cli.py

-contain Model and program configuration files.
+contain model and program configuration files

+- model.py

+original concatenation model

 - model3.py

-is our best model
+our best-result model

-- model.py

-is our sentences concateation moel mentail in our paper

 - data

-in this file we cantain the test data file we had dealwithed
+prepared test-set data